-We understand that the COVID-19 pandemic will cause emotional and financial strain on our students throughout spring quarter.
-We are here to assist you as you navigate this crisis, from adapting to an online learning environment to applying for emergency financial assistance.
-We have compiled a list of helpful resources, and we encourage you to reach out to our advisors, to your instructors, and to your peers for additional support.
+We understand that you may experience financial or emotional hardship during your time with us.
+We are here to help you navigate and have compiled a list of helpful resources.
+We also encourage you to reach out to our advisors, your instructors, and your peers for additional support.

 - History Department Student Emergency Funding: Apply through our website for emergency funding set aside for History Department affiliated undergraduate and graduate students.